requarks/wiki-docs/guide/intro.md

 ![Interface](/assets/ui/ui-basics.jpg){.decor-radius .decor-shadow}

 ### Global
-- **Navigation Menu** - Menu to go Home, Browse the Wiki Structure or Browse by Tags.
 - **Global Navigation** - A persistent navigation menu, displayed on all pages.
 Usually consists of important pages or links to external websites.
 - **Global Search** - Quickly find a page by performing a search.
 - **Create New Page** - Create a new page.